The Masters Review Novel Workshop

 • Submissions are accepted on a rolling basis.

-• If you submit your manuscript after reserving your spot, you will need to request to open your submission by emailing us at contact [at] mastersreview [dot] com.
+• If necessary, you can register before the deadline to hold a spot and submit a manuscript later.
+If you submit your manuscript after reserving your spot, you will need to request to open your submission by emailing us at contact [at] mastersreview [dot] com.
 We’ll grant you access, and then you can upload your piece.
+All manuscripts must be submitted by the deadline, May 2nd.

-Yvonne C. Garrett holds an MFA-Fiction (The New School), an MLIS (Palmer), two MAs (NYU), and a Ph.D. with a dissertation focused on women in Punk.
-She’s been published in a wide array of journals & magazines.
-Senior Fiction Editor at Black Lawrence Press, she also edits the weekly publishing newsletter Sapling.
+Yvonne C. Garrett holds an MFA-Fiction (The New School), an MLIS (Palmer), two MAs (NYU), and a PhD with a dissertation focused on women in Punk.
+She’s been published in a wide array of journals and magazines.
+Senior fiction editor at Black Lawrence Press, she also edits the weekly publishing newsletter Sapling.

 Praise For Past TMR Workshops: